How to Write a Japanese Invoice (請求書)

 Total amount (tax included)

-The final amount to be paid.
+Final amount to be paid.
+Make tax-inclusive/exclusive display explicit.

 Payment due date